yakupc55/aichat-2.0-smart-windows/README.md

 # AI-Chat 2.0 / Smart Windows / Smart Calculate

-It's time to bring a fresh perspective to AI conversations with AI-Chat 2.0, which is fundamentally activated by its smart computation structure.
+It's time to bring a fresh perspective to AI conversations with AI-Chat 2.0.
+With its smart window system, this project takes AI-user interaction to the next level.
+Currently, it is in its initial test phase and actively running with intelligent calculation features.

 ![AI-Chat 2.0 Screenshot](./en-main.png)
 ## 🤖 AI Model